chiyadev/nhitomi/nhitomi-discord/README.md

 # nhitomi-discord

-This is nhitomi [Discord](https://discord.com) frontend using Discord.js with Typescript.
+This is nhitomi [Discord](https://discord.com) bot written in Typescript using Discord.js.

 ### Prerequisites